nisayana/git-workflow-branching/README.md

 ## Demonstrate Creating a Branch

-Branching allows us to branch out from the original code base and isolate our work from working code, whether it's on a solo project or a collaborative project.
+Branching allows us to branch out _from_ the original code base and isolate our new, experimental work from working code.
 Changes in the branch that we branched _from_, or changes on _other_ branches, will not affect our branch unless we take action to integrate those changes.

+We'll get started by _branching_ on a local Git respository.

-To create a new branch from the branch we are currently on (in this case, it's the default `master` branch), we type the command:
+By default, we start on the `master` branch.
+To create a new branch from the branch we are currently "on," we type the command:

 ```bash
 git branch new-branch-name